FAQ: What to Expect

 How much time will my meeting with a Benefits Specialist take?

 Plan to meet with your Benefits Specialist for up to an hour.

 Am I only allowed one appointment with NHRS?

-No. Typically, if a member has had a previous appointment and received an application packet along with benefit estimates, he/she can call or email Member Benefits and receive additional guidance in that manner.
+No. Typically, if a member has had a previous appointment and received an application packet along with benefit estimates, he/she can call or email Member Benefits or the Contact Center and receive additional guidance in that manner.
 If a member truly needs to return to the office for further review of a matter, we will do our best to accommodate that request.

 I submitted a request for a benefit estimate.
 When will I receive my estimate?

-Our goal is to process estimate requests within 15 business days; processing could be delayed slightly during peak retirement periods.
+Our goal is to process estimate requests within 30 days; processing could be delayed slightly during peak retirement periods.